makratofil/crc-hawaii-tags/README.md

 # crc-hawaii-tags
 R scripts for various types of analyses and processing of satellite tag data for Cascadia Research Collective Hawaiian odontocete projects.

+## CSVtoKML.R
+Script that reads data from CSV file and writes a KML file to be viewed in Google Earth.

 ## DistBTPairs_MapsPlots.R
 Script that generates maps and plots of tracklines for pairs of tags with overlapping satellite passes (within 15 mins of eachother).
 First need to run **NDistSatDat_20160421.R**, a script made by Megan Ferguson that calculates to distance between pairs with common satellite passes.
 Use summary statistics file as input into this script.

+## DistBTSightings.R
+Script that calculates distances between all possible pairs of sightings.
+This analysis has been done previously at CRC and was done for the recent Kogia sima paper (submitted 2021).
+This script includes the analysis applied to various subsets of the data (e.g., individuals pooled, by island).

 ## DiveProfilePlots.R
 Script that plots the dive profile of a SPLASH/Mk-10 tag.
 Pay particular attention to datetimes and time zones of tag/location data (tags programmed in HST will have behavior data records in HST).
 Options to plot dives for entire deployment or by specified time period.

+## DiveSeriesCheck.R
+Script uses the same functions in DiveProfilePlots.R to plot behavior data dive profiles against time series file depth readings.
+This script is a part of the error check protocol/SOP - time series depths should align with behavior data dive depths (for example, a time series depth at/near the surface during a behavior file deep dive would indicate some error with the recorded data).

+## Drone_DistBearing.R
+Script that calculates the distance and bearing between consecutive locations of a drone flight track, writes csv and KML files.

 ## EddyVectorAnimations.R
 Script that reads in all daily eddy vector plots (**EddyVectorTrackPlots.R**), annotates them with CRC logo and website link, and compiles them into an animation.